brentvatne/stargrave-0/README.md

 in progress and only handles the simplest of cases, ideas and contributions are very welcome.

+*Warning*: A Modal component will soon be built into React Native, at which time this library will cease to be maintained.

 ![Demo](https://raw.githubusercontent.com/brentvatne/react-native-modal/master/demo.gif)

 ## Add it to your project